CSYDDD007/Touhou-Shugyo.Training-of-the-Souls/README.md

 Just a study project...

 Run the __\_\_init\_\_.py__ to start the program, just register with any account.
+Python 3.8 or above is required.
 __Requirements:__
 pygame==2.6.1
 customtkinter==5.2.2
 numpy==2.1.3
 pillow==10.4.0
 pytweening==1.2.0
+First time running may cause lagging, play once to solve this problem.
 After enter to the Editor, choose [Help] to know more about the operations.

 Give credit to ZUN team and Touhou Project for the arts, soundeffect and the gameplay.
 Welcome for study purpose but not commercial purpose, otherwise __ZUN team__ would find you.